strhodler/utxopocket-android/README.md

 ## Privacy & security
 - Watch-only by design; no private keys or signing on device.
-- Tor-only networking; no clearnet fallback.
-See `SECURITY.md` for details.
+- Tor-backed networking for curated and custom onion nodes.
+Direct LAN/IP connectivity and SSL/TLS toggles were removed to enforce onion-only routing.
+See `SECURITY.md` for details and the privacy guarantees.

 ---